Cancer treatment and coronavirus

-You might be worried about how coronavirus will impact cancer treatment.
+You might be worried if coronavirus (covid) will affect your cancer treatment.
 Here are the answers to some common treatment questions.

-Many people with cancer have been anxious about the impact of coronavirus (COVID-19) on their treatment and care.
-They may also have been worried that having treatment could put them more at risk of becoming very unwell with coronavirus.
+Many people with cancer have been concerned about the effect of covid on their treatment and care.
+They may also worry that having cancer treatment could put them more at risk of becoming very unwell with covid.

 The advice for people with cancer is please continue with your treatment and care plan as agreed with your healthcare team.
-Doctors continue to consider each person’s individual situation.
-Your healthcare team will talk with you about your treatment and appointments.
+They will talk with you about your treatment and appointments.

-If you have questions about your treatment, you can ask your team.
+If you have questions about your treatment, ask your healthcare team.

-The NHS continues to work hard to maintain delivery of cancer services.
-Macmillan aims to work in partnership with the NHS and also deliver direct support.
+The NHS works hard to deliver cancer services.
+Macmillan aims to support the NHS and also deliver direct support to people with cancer.
 Our support includes:

 - information if you are going through tests, diagnosis or treatment